kgorkovskaya/multinational-retail-data-centralisation/README.md

 ## IMPORTANT

-The following files are expected to exist in your root directory: db_creds_sales_data.yaml db_creds.yaml
+The following YAML files are expected to exist in your root directory:
+db_creds_sales_data.yaml
+db_creds.yaml

 These files contain credentials for containing to the local PostgreSQL database and the AWS RDS database containing orders data.
 They should be populated as follows.